Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Introduction

-To address this limitation, we propose enhancing the clinical reasoning capabilities of LLMs by leveraging real-world clinical data (Figure \ref{fig:method}-(a)).
-Training LLM reasoning typically involves prompting the model with reasoning-intensive questions and optimizing their responses through reinforcement learning.\cite{guo2025deepseek, shao2024deepseekmath, wang2023math, kumar2024training}.
-Therefore, it is essential to construct such questions from real-world clinical data.
-To this end, we designed questions by masking a single value from each patient's data, after which the model was prompted to infer the masked value based on the remaining information.
-This encourages the model to infer relationships and dependencies between values, fostering clinical reasoning.
-We applied this approach using a nationwide multicenter sepsis registry\cite{jeon2019characteristics}, and subsequently trained an LLM, Phi-4\cite{abdin2024phi}, resulting in \mname (\textbf{C}linical\textbf{-Reason}er).
+Thus, we trained an LLM to enhance its clinical reasoning capabilities by leveraging real-world clinical data and evaluated whether these capabilities improved across multiple evaluation settings.
+We applied reinforcement learning, which has been widely used to train reasoning capabilities in general-domain LLMs \citep{guo2025deepseek, shao2024deepseekmath, wang2023math, kumar2024training}, to a nationwide multicenter sepsis registry \citep{jeon2019characteristics} (Figure~\ref{fig:method}).
+Using this approach, we trained Phi-4 LLM \citep{abdin2024phi}, resulting in \mname (\textbf{C}linical\textbf{-Reason}er).
 Enhanced clinical reasoning capabilities were observed on the in-domain test set of the sepsis registry, as confirmed through both quantitative evaluation and expert assessment.

-Notably, \mname shows improved clinical reasoning not only within the sepsis registry but also across a range of tasks and datasets.
+Notably, the trained model demonstrates improved clinical reasoning not only within the sepsis registry but also across a range of tasks and datasets.
 First, when evaluated on a separate sepsis dataset involving a different cohort and tasks than those used during training, \mname showed improved clinical reasoning.
 Second, in an open-ended clinical reasoning evaluation involving consultations on antibiotics use for patients with infections, experts consistently preferred the responses generated by \mname over those produced by Phi-4.
-Third, to assess the model's reasoning capabilities in clinical contexts beyond sepsis, we conducted experiments on two additional cohorts: hospitalized patients with a feature set related to acute kidney injury, and patients from a nationwide, multicenter stroke registry.
-Performance improvements were observed in most of tasks, indicating cross-disease generalizability.
-Overall, these results demonstrate \mname's strong clinical reasoning capabilities, suggesting that future work should focus on training with large-scale, multi-disease data to develop more powerful and general-purpose clinical reasoning LLMs.
-To support future research, we have made our source code publicly available (\url{https://github.com/starmpcc/C-Reason}).
+Third, to assess the model's reasoning capabilities beyond sepsis, we conducted experiments on two additional cohorts: hospitalized patients with a feature set related to acute kidney injury, and patients from a nationwide, multicenter stroke registry.
+Performance improvements were only observed on the hospitalized cohort, indicating partial cross-disease generalizability.
+Overall, these results suggest that training an LLM on real-world clinical data can enhance its clinical reasoning across multiple settings.
+This finding highlights the importance of future work focusing on large-scale, multi-disease training to develop more robust and general-purpose clinical reasoning LLMs.